ShengzheXu/stan/README.md

 `pandas.DataFrame` object with two types of columns:

 * **Continuous Columns**: Columns that contain numerical values and which can take any value.
-* **Discrete columns**: Columns that only contain a finite number of possible values, wether these are string values or not.
+* **Discrete columns**: Columns that only contain a finite number of possible values, whether these are string values or not.

 Standard **Tabular (Simulated) data** with number-based sampler.